SREhttp/2 Manual ||

 depending on the ALWAYS_GET_PRIVS parameter, an authorization response

+may be sent.
 The following steps are checked only if there are some

 required privileges